ZEGG-Webteam/mod_bessermitfahren/README.md

 - upload zip in the joomla admin area (/administrator)

 ## Functionality
+- This is still an alpha version (0.1.0)
 - At the moment the functionality is very limited, as only a link to https://www.bessermitfahren.de/ (with Bad Belzig as destination) will be provided by this module.